-All these ten currencies are part of the G10 currencies, are the most heavily traded currencies in the world.
-The majority of the forex traders buy & sell these currencies on a daily basis.
-Thus it has the highest liquidity.
-The term “G” came from the G-10 countries and their agreement to participate in the IMF General Arrangements to Borrow.
+All the mentioned ten currencies are a part of the G10 currencies and are the most heavily traded currencies in the world.
+The majority of the forex traders purchase & sell these currencies daily.
+Hence, it has the highest liquidity.
+The term ‘G’ comes from the G-10 countries and their agreement to engage in the IMF General Arrangements to Borrow.

 Daily Forex Market Volume:

-Because of the bigger daily average trading volume, this market holds lots of opportunity for traders, especially for day traders or scalpers (reference chapter 2)
+Greater daily average trading volume attracts lots of opportunity for traders, especially for day traders or scalpers.

-There are almost thousands of forex trading brokers available for investors to invest in the currency market.
-Big banks have their currency brokerage division also.
-Thus the forex market is the most liquid one.
+There are around thousands of forex trading brokers available for investors to invest in this market.
+Even big banks have their currency brokerage division.
+All these make the forex market the most liquid.

 Mentioned official figures for daily forex turnover are obtained from the last survey done in April 2019 by Triennial Central Bank Survey of Foreign Exchange and OTC Derivatives Markets.
 Published by the Bank for International Settlements (BIS).